Cambridge OCR homepage

 The DfE has said it will balance the introduction of new qualifications with the removal of funding for legacy qualifications to avoid gaps in provision.
 Providers are expected to review and adapt their offer as additional qualifications are introduced in later tranches.

 Many centres are taking a high‑level and transparent approach.
 They describe pathways rather than individual qualifications until further detail is confirmed.
 This helps students and parents make informed choices while the system continues to change.
+The DfE intends to publish example progression pathways for 2027 V Levels in September 2026.
 We will share updates clearly and promptly as they become available.

 Digital Systems and Data, Education, and Accounting and Finance.